-- our ability to successfully develop, market, and sell our products, including Galleri and our future products, such as our precision oncology portfolio and DAC, if and when launched; - · changes in strategic focus or priorities; - · the prices at which we are able to sell our products; - · the impact of market developments or our response thereto; - disruptions in our business due to manufacturing, supply, security breaches, outages, or other issues; - · the cost of performing next-generation sequencing; - the extent to which our products are deemed eligible or ineligible for coverage and reimbursement from third-party payors; - · changes in coverage and reimbursement or in reimbursement-related laws directly affecting our business; - our ability to obtain regulatory approval for our products, and the degree of impact of those approvals on perceptions of our products and market demand: - · regulatory developments affecting our products or any future competing products; - timing of investments in our laboratories and other infrastructure; - · timing of expenditures in connection with our clinical studies; - · the success of our international expansion efforts; and - non-routine cash and non-cash expenses and write-offs, whether associated with acquisitions, restructuring activities, litigation, investigations, or otherwise.
+- our ability to successfully develop, market, and sell our products, including Galleri and our future products, such as our precision oncology portfolio and DAC, if and when launched; - changes in strategic focus or priorities; - · the prices at which we are able to sell our products; - the impact of market developments or our response thereto; - disruptions in our business due to manufacturing, supply, security breaches, outages, or other issues; - the cost of performing next-generation sequencing: - the extent to which our products are deemed eligible or ineligible for coverage and reimbursement from third-party payors; - · changes in coverage and reimbursement or in reimbursement-related laws directly affecting our business; - our ability to obtain regulatory approval for our products, and the degree of impact of those approvals on perceptions of our products and market demand; - · regulatory developments affecting our products or any future competing products; - · timing of investments in our laboratories and other infrastructure; - timing of expenditures in connection with our clinical studies; - · the success of our international expansion efforts; and - non-routine cash and non-cash expenses and write-offs, whether associated with acquisitions, restructuring activities, litigation, investigations, or otherwise.

 If our quarterly results of operations fall below the expectations of investors or securities analysts, the price of our common stock could decline substantially.
 Furthermore, any quarterly fluctuations in our results of operations, which could be caused by any number of factors including seasonality of prescribing our products, may, in turn, cause the price of our stock to fluctuate substantially.
+We may experience this seasonality in particular in the third quarter due to primary care physician and patient summer vacation period.
 We believe that quarterly comparisons of our financial results are not necessarily meaningful and should not be relied upon as an indication of our future performance.